CloudAndHeat/remote-exec/README.md

   otherwise.
 * `sensitive_command`: Whether to suppress printing the guard command itself.
   The default is true if the resource is marked as sensitive, false otherwise.
+* `become_user`: Works like `become_user` on the main command; if unset, defaults to the `become_user` of the resource.
+To disable privilege escalation for the guard commands, explicitly set this to the `user` of the resource.

 ##### Description